 The term ‘firewall’ represents a literal wall that prevents fires from spreading in buildings, vehicles, or any other closed spaces.
 What a firewall does is that it gives extra time for occupants to escape the fire and leave unharmed.
 Like this type of firewall, a software/hardware firewall works the same way, not letting fire, that is, cyber-attacks, or breaches through any computer’s entry points.
 Firewalls only let trusted source addresses enter the destination address, ensuring there’s no suspicious activity on your network.

-What Is the Purpose of Firewall?
+What Is the Purpose of a Firewall?

 A top-notch firewall will protect your business from: